 - Ljubljana Dragon Bridge – A bridge decorated with four huge dragon statues (amazing sight!)

-- Metelkova – A hipster art area and former military barracks in the centre of Ljubljana with lots of cool street art, clubs and studios.
+- Metelkova – A hipster art area and former military barracks in the center of Ljubljana with lots of cool street art, clubs, and studios.

 - Ljubljana Castle – A towering beast that can be seen from almost anywhere in town.
 Climbing up to the castle gives you amazing views of the city.
-You can also take a cable car up, if climbing those steep steps aren’t your thing (I wouldn’t blame you).
+You can also take a cable car up if climbing those steep steps isn’t your thing (I wouldn’t blame you).

 Where to Stay – Hostel Celica